 About Toronto Diabetes Care Connect

-Toronto Diabetes Care Connect (TDCC) (previously known as the Toronto Central Diabetes Program) is a program of South Riverdale Community Health Centre (SRCHC) that is funded by the Toronto Central Local Health Integration Network (TC LHIN).
+Toronto Diabetes Care Connect (TDCC) is a program of South Riverdale Community Health Centre (SRCHC) that provides system level support around access to and delivery of diabetes care within the Toronto region.

 The Toronto Central Referral Service (TCRS) can easily connect individuals living with or at risk of diabetes to a number of diabetes programs across the Toronto Central Region and in some cases across Ontario.
 The TCRS is able to connect individuals to the following types of diabetes-related supports: